 - Wilson Duo Soft Golf Ball

 - Bridgestone e12 CONTACT Golf Ball

 - OnCore ELIXR Golf Ball

 1. Callaway Supersoft Golf Ball

 The Callaway Supersoft has been an extremely popular golf ball for many years, and for good reason.
 It has soft feel with a low compression rating of 38, allowing many high handicappers with slower swing speeds to compress the ball and generate high ball speed.

-The Supersoft isn’t just soft.
-Through a multi-material construction and proprietary PARALOID Impact Modifier hybrid cover, it’s also fast, durable, and generates high launch and low spin, all while maintaining excellent spin control around the greens.
+But the Supersoft isn’t just soft; it’s also fast, durable, and generates high launch and low long-game spin, all while maintaining excellent spin control around the greens.

 High handicappers often struggle with hooks and slices, and the relatively low spin of the Supersoft will help take the edge off those bad shots.

 The Supersoft has a two-piece construction consisting of: